matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 NEW SECTION - HELM.

-1) What is Helm in Kubernetes, and what are its main components? // here
+1) What is Helm in Kubernetes, and what are its main components?
 Answer: Helm is a package manager for Kubernetes, which simplifies the deployment and management of applications on Kubernetes clusters.
 Its main components are the Helm Client and the Tiller Server (in Helm 2; Helm 3 is tiller-less).
 Helm 3 introduces improvements like better security, simplified client-only architecture, and enhanced chart management.